-- Students will develop an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics - Students will develop an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors - Students will develop an ability to communicate effectively with a range of audiences - Students will develop an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts
+- Students will develop an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics. - Students will develop an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors. - Students will develop an ability to communicate effectively with a range of audiences. - Students will develop an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts. - Students will develop an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive

-Dintie S. Mahamah
+Dintie S. Mahamah Director Chair of Civil Engineering